 Humans and canines obviously require different diets.
 This is even more true during the critical newborn years.
-Let’s touch on the particulars of providing baby food to a dog here, as it may help you avoid a potential mistake.
+Let’s touch on the particulars of providing baby food to a dog.
+It may help you avoid a potential mistake.

-Of course, most baby foods aren’t toxic to pet dogs.
+Most baby foods aren’t toxic to pet dogs.
 But this type of formulated food, in general, isn’t a great source of nutrition for them.
-Also, keep in mind that your puppy could develop a fondness for baby food making them picky eaters later in life.
+Besides, your puppy could develop a fondness for baby food making them picky eaters later in life.

-Can I Give My Dog Baby Food?
+Can I Give My Dog Some Baby Food?
 Answer: Not a good idea

-The ingredients in most baby foods aren’t well suited for dogs or puppies.
+The ingredients aren’t well suited for dogs or puppies.

 If you have a healthy puppy, feeding them human baby food diet isn’t a good way to introduce them to the world of food.
 At the very least it can cause an stomach upset and diarrhea.
 They may even have an allergic reaction to some of the ingredients found in the baby food.
 For example, some baby foods contain onion powder.